 Are you worried that too much sitting may be bad for you?
 There are compelling pieces of scientific evidence suggesting that a sedentary lifestyle may be a contributing factor to cognitive aging and dementia.
 There is also strong evidence that being overweight is a problem.
 These studies suggest that eating a healthy diet and exercising regularly may slow down or reverse these negative effects.

 People older than 50 have decreasing memory and cognitive skills, and this decrease may have some relation with age.
 Recent studies have shown that a diet rich in fruits and vegetables and healthy in fat can delay memory loss and cognitive decline.
-Many people start to gain weight around 40 years old, and this weight gain can cause many health problems.
+As you get older, say 50 or above, you might need to get help from senior living Brick, NJ center or one near you to help you with memory care.

 Keep your brain active